astronomer/docs/learn/intro-to-airflow.md

 ## Resources

-- [Astro CLI](https://docs.astronomer.io/astro/cli/get-started): The easiest way to run a local Airflow environment.
 - [Astronomer Webinars](https://www.astronomer.io/events/webinars/): Live deep dives into Airflow and Astronomer topics, all previous webinars are available to watch on-demand.
-- [Astronomer Learn](https:/docs.astronomer.io/learn/): (you are here!)
-A collection of guides and tutorials on Airflow.
 - [Astronomer Academy](https://academy.astronomer.io/): In depth video courses on Airflow and Astronomer topics.
-- [Astronomer Registry](https://registry.astronomer.io/): A collection of Airflow providers, with detailed information about each provider and its operators, as well as example DAGs showing how to use them.
 - [Official Airflow Documentation](https://airflow.apache.org/docs/): The official documentation for Apache Airflow.
 - [Airflow GitHub](https://github.com/apache/airflow): The official GitHub repository for Apache Airflow.
 - [Airflow Slack](https://apache-airflow-slack.herokuapp.com/): The official Airflow Slack workspace, the best place to ask your Airflow questions!